yzyii/luashitacast/Commands.md

 ## Additional Commands for All Mage Jobs:
 ```
+/setmp [number] - sets the MP at which your idle sets will automatically transition
+                  to using your IdleMaxMP set.
+                  this will override any convenience values located in your .lua files.
+                  /addmp will still work as per normal in conjunction with this.
+                  type /setmp without a number to display the current value.
 /addmp [number] - adds a set amount of MP to decide usage of the IdleMaxMP set.
                   this can be used when eating food or for other +MP effects.
                   type /addmp without a number to display the current value.
-/setmp [number] - sets the mp at which your idle sets will automatically transition
-                  to using your IdleMaxMP set.
-                  this will override the values defined for /NIN /WHM /RDM /BLM as well.
-                  /addmp will still work as per normal in conjunction with this.
-                  type /setmp without a number to display the current value.
 /resetmp        - resets addmp and setmp values to 0

 [RDM / WHM / BLM]